ZhijianZhou01/metav/README.md

 ![](https://img.shields.io/pypi/wheel/virusrecom)

 ## 1. Introduction
 PangeaV（盘古大陆V） is a command-line-interface program, which is used to rapidly identify and classify viral sequences from metagenomic sequencing data.
-PangeaV（盘古大陆V） is developed via `Python 3`, and can be used on Linux systems and deployed to the cloud.
+PangeaV（盘古大陆V） is developed via `Python 3`, and can be run on Linux systems and deployed to the cloud.

 ## 2. Download and install